Ancient Israel and Judah: Daily life in the highlands

 A reconstructed Israelite house, 10th–7th century BCE.
 Eretz Israel Museum, Tel Aviv.

 Extensive archaeological excavations have provided a picture of Israelite society during the early Iron Age period.
 The archaeological evidence indicates a society of village-like centres, but with more limited resources and a small population.
 During this period, Israelites lived primarily in small villages, the largest of which had populations of up to 300 or 400.
 Their villages were built on hilltops.
 Their houses were built in clusters around a common courtyard.
 They built three- or four-room houses out of mudbrick with a stone foundation and sometimes with a second story made of wood.
 The inhabitants lived by farming and herding.
 They built terraces to farm on hillsides, planting various crops and maintaining orchards.
 The villages were largely economically self-sufficient and economic interchange was prevalent.

-According to the Bible, prior to the rise of the Israelite monarchy the early Israelites were led by the Biblical judges, or chieftains who served as military leaders in times of crisis.
+According to the Bible, prior to the rise of the Israelite monarchy the early Israelites were led by the Hebrew Bible judges, chieftains who served as military leaders in times of crisis.
 Scholars are divided over the historicity of this account.
 However, it is likely that regional chiefdoms and polities provided security.
-The small villages were unwalled but were likely subjects of the major town in the area.
+The small villages were unwalled, but were likely subjects of the major town in the area.
 Writing was known and available for recording, even at small sites.